rickydefazio/rsvp/README.md

 ## Coming Soon in 2020

-* Adding MongoDB for data persistence.
+- Adding MongoDB for data persistence.
-* Incorporating a SignIn/SignOut feature to differentiate users.
+- Incorporating a SignIn/SignOut with authentication to differentiate users.
-* Authentication.